-The PEC Stage 1 interconnector will operate in parallel with the existing Heywood and Murraylink interconnectors and will provide an additional 150 MW of interconnector capacity for both South Australia import and export.
+The PEC Stage 1 interconnector will operate in parallel with the existing Heywood and Murraylink interconnectors and is expected to provide an additional 150 MW of interconnector capacity for both South Australia import and export following the completion of internetwork testing.
+Following the commissioning of PEC Stage 1 and if further internetwork testing is successfully completed, the capacity of Heywood may be released to 650 MW in both directions.
 At the completion of PEC Stage 2, PEC capacity is expected to increase up to 800 MW for South Australia import and export.

-In addition, it is also expected that internetwork testing will be completed on the Heywood interconnector to release the full capacity of 650 MW for South Australia import and export.
-The expected South Australia alternating current (AC) interconnector capacities after each stage of PEC are shown in Table 11.
+The expected South Australia alternating current (AC) interconnector capacities after each stage of PEC are shown in 0.
+All updates to interconnector limits, including those related to Heywood and PEC, will be published in updates to the Interconnector Capabilities report69.